Did you know that your position has the greatest failure rate of all positions in a direct selling company? That’s the bad news.

 - Ask your supervisor and the CEO to tell you in writing what you need to do to get a 10/10 on your performance reviews.

-- Make sure that for each responsibility you are given, that you are also given the authority to make decisions to get your job done.
+- Make sure that for each responsibility you are given, you are also given the authority to make decisions to get your job done.

 - Don’t stay in a company where its culture clashes with your personal culture unless you’re willing to change your work culture to match the company’s culture.